Skip to content

 Configuring OpenID Connect

-Dependency-Track supports single sign-on via OpenID Connect (OIDC).
-When enabled, users authenticate through an external identity provider (IdP) rather than a locally managed password.
+Dependency-Track supports SSO via OpenID Connect (OIDC).
+When enabled, users authenticate through an external identity provider (IdP) rather than with a locally managed password.

 Frontend configuration required

 OIDC requires configuration on both the API server and the frontend.
-The API server validates tokens; the frontend initiates the OIDC flow.
-Both must be configured with the same issuer and client ID.
+The API server validates tokens, while the frontend initiates the OIDC flow.
+Configure both with the same issuer and client ID.

 Prerequisites